microsoft/Policy-Weaver/getting started/0_prerequisites.md

 ### Create a Mirrored Azure Databricks Catalog item in Microsoft Fabric
 To access Azure Databricks tables in Microsoft Fabric, a new item in Fabric called [Mirrored Azure Databricks Catalog](https://learn.microsoft.com/en-us/fabric/database/mirrored-database/azure-databricks) which is currently in public preview, comes in handy.
 The metastore of Azure Databricks gets replicated in Fabric, while the delta parquet tables are being virtualized (shortcut) from Azure Databricks into Fabric.
 You can find the tutorial how to create the Mirroed Azure Databricks Catalog item in Fabric and how to select tables [here](https://learn.microsoft.com/en-us/fabric/database/mirrored-database/azure-databricks-tutorial#create-a-mirrored-database-from-azure-databricks).
 Have in mind, that you can only select schemas and tables that you have access to.

-### Create a Microsoft Fabric Lakehouse
-As stated in README, we are using the Microsoft Fabric OneLake access roles, currently in Public Preview.
-Data access role security DOES NOT YET apply to the Mirrored Azure Databricks Catalog item in Fabric.
-Therefore, we create a Lakehouse and will shortcut the tables from Mirrored Azure Databricks Catalog to a Fabric Lakehouse to synchronize access policies between Azure Databricks and Fabric.
-[Here](https://learn.microsoft.com/en-us/fabric/data-engineering/create-lakehouse) is stated how to create a Fabric Lakehouse.

 ### Create a yaml configuration file